Bricktech2000/Website/website/public/C++-Keylogger/index.md

 else str = "[" + std::to_string((unsigned char)k) + "]";
 ```

 The first part of the code calls the [`ToAsciiEx`](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-toasciiex) function, which transforms `key codes` into `ASCII` characters using the current keyboard layout.
-The second part of the code is for error handling: if `ToAsciiEx` throws an error, the `key code` is displayed inside of square brackets instead (`[` and `]`) to still be able to see that a key was pressed.
+The second part of the code is for error handling: if `ToAsciiEx` throws an error, the `key code` is displayed inside of square brackets instead (i.e. `[116]`) to still be able to see that a key was pressed.

-Third, the keylogger logs the keys using the `log` function:
+Third, the keylogger logs the characters it has just decoded using the `log` function:

 ```C++
 std::cout << str;
 log(str, "log.txt");
 ```

 It simply appends the key that was pressed to a file called _log.txt_.
-[Click here](./log.txt) to see how the logs look!
+[Click here](./log.txt) to see what the logs look like!
 I didn't implement any complicated logging system so that it could be modified easily.
-If you really want, you could modify this keylogger to send the key strokes to a remote server, just like my Raspberry Pi server.
-You can [click here](../Raspberry-Pi-server) to read about how it works!
+If you wanted, you could modify this keylogger to send the key strokes to a remote server, such as my [Raspberry Pi server](../Raspberry-Pi-Server).

 ## How to Get it

 You might be wondering at this point...

-> How can I get such an awesome and advanced piece of matrix-like technology for myself???
+> How can I get such an awesome program for myself?

-Actually, it isn't that simple...
-You can [click here](./New/main.cpp) to see the source code of the keylogger, but you will have to compile it for yourself using a `C++` compiler, like _[g++](https://www.cs.bu.edu/fac/gkollios/cs113/Usingg++.html)_ for example.
-Moreover, it is illegal to use a keylogger without the victim's consent in most countries, so I am not responsible for any trouble that this program might cause.
+You can [click here](./New/main.cpp) to download the source code of the keylogger, but you will have to compile it yourself using a `C++` compiler, such as _[g++](https://www.cs.bu.edu/fac/gkollios/cs113/Usingg++.html)_.
+With that said, keep in mind that it is illegal to use a keylogger without the victim's consent in most countries; use this program at your own risk and make sure to do your own research before using it.

 ## Conclusion

-I had already programmed a keylogger before, but it wasn't as good as this one.
-For example, it wasn't able to register capital letters or symbols made using the `Shift` key, or any other symbols for that matter.
-I learned a lot about how to translate key codes to actual `ASCII` characters using windows libraries, which is certainely going to be very useful in the future.
+I had already programmed a keylogger before, but it was way worse that this one.
+For instance, it wasn't able to register capital letters or symbols made using the `Shift` key, or any other symbols for that matter.
+I learned a lot about how to translate key codes to actual `ASCII` characters using the Windows API, which is certainely going to be very useful in the future.
 This wasn't an easy journey, but I am very happy with the result!